balaramadurai/hugo-travelify-theme/exampleSite/content/post/hugo-travelify-theme-features.md

 *Tip* - For best results in the slider, use **1018x460** resolution for the banner images

-## Mathematical equations

-Mathematical equations in form of LaTeX or MathML code can be rendered with the support of [MathJax](https://www.mathjax.org).
-MathML works out of the box.
-If you're using LaTeX you need to wrap your equation with `$$`.

-You can also print formulas inline.
-In this case wrap the formula only once with `$`.

-If you don't need equations, you can disable MathJax but putting `disable_mathjax = true` in your config.toml.
-This will prevent clients from unnecessarily downloading the MathJax library.

-## Shortcodes

-Last but not least I included some useful [shortcodes](http://gohugo.io/extras/shortcodes/) to make your life easier.

-### Gallery

-This way you can include a gallery into your post.
-Copy the code below into your content file and enter the relative paths to your images.

-    {{< gallery
-        "/banners/placeholder.png"
-        "/banners/placeholder.png"
-        "/banners/placeholder.png"
-    >}}

-### JSFiddle

-It works the same with JSFiddle examples you want to showcase.
-The parameter `id` consists of the username and id of the example.

-    {{< jsfiddle id="zalun/NmudS" >}}

-As descibed in the [docs of JSFiddle](http://doc.jsfiddle.net/use/embedding.html), you can define which tabs will be shown.
-Enter the tabs you want to see separated by a comma in the `tabs` parameter.

-    {{< jsfiddle id="zalun/NmudS" tabs="html,result" >}}

 ## Nearly finished

 In order to see your site in action, run Hugo's built-in local server.